pingyhq/pingy-cli/packages/baby-tolk/README.md

 -----

 ```
-npm install tolk
+npm install baby-tolk
 ```

-Out of the box this will only give you CSS autoprefixing.
+Out of the box this won't transpile anything.
 In order to do more, for example babel and sass, also do this:

 ```
 npm install node-sass babel